github/codeql/docs/ql-libraries/dataflow/dataflow.md

 First, two types, `DataFlowCall` and `DataFlowCallable`, must be defined.
 These should be aliases for whatever language-specific class represents calls and callables (a "callable" is intended as a broad term covering functions, methods, constructors, lambdas, etc.).
-The call-graph should be defined as a
+It can also be useful to represent `DataFlowCall` as an IPA type if implicit calls need to be modelled.
+The call-graph should be defined as a predicate:
-predicate:
 ```ql
 DataFlowCallable viableCallable(DataFlowCall c)
 ```